sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - Russia is one of the world's largest exporters of oil with the United States importing more than 600,000 barrels per day.
 Russian oil represents more than a third of Europe's total imports.

 - International Payments
-    - Banks largely cannot hold money extraterritorially directly, for most useful values of “directly.”
+    - Banks largely cannot hold money extra territorially directly, for most useful values of “directly.”
 Instead, they rely on a correspondent banking relationship.
     - Banks can have accounts at other banks, and extremely frequently do.
 A major reason to do this internationally is to facilitate payments in other currencies and other jurisdictions.
     - SWIFT: The world’s most expensive encrypted messaging service
-    - SWIFT is almost synonymous with international wires because it is the primary way that banks and their correspondents choose to interoperate with respect to wires
+    - SWIFT is almost synonymous with international wires because it is the primary way that banks and their correspondents choose to inter operate with respect to wires
     -  Specifically, they send a MT 103 message, which is a bit longer than a tweet, and then each bank operates their internal books and other banking systems to make the request encoded in the message a reality (or fail gracefully)

 - Gold only has value, if “gold whales” (=central banks) aren’t selling it.

 - Inflation is not result of Central bank printing money but rather due to Government's borrowings and  how much credit is created in economy.
 India has around 200 lakh crore money in circulation. out of this, 10% of money is in circulation.

 ## 2022-Mar-07 Mon

-- Analysing Balance Sheet
-    - Check "Profit before Tax" against "Net Fixed assets".
-See if company is generating healthy profit compared to other safe investment options like Govt.
-Bonds etc.

-- Psychology of Money
-    - what people really want in life is independence and autonomy.
-Money is a conduit to gain it.

-- Internation investment through NSE IFSC
+- International investment through NSE IFSC
     - When a company listed on exchanges in one country wants to attract investors and trading in another country, it is done through Depository Receipts (DRs).
 If the company offers the DR, it is called sponsored DR and if the company isn’t involved, it is called unsponsored DR.
     - Charges
     - the exchange itself will charge 12 cents for every $100 or 0.12% compared to 0.00345% charged within India for equity trades. ( the transaction charges would go down with an increase in trading volumes.)